-This first responder course will teach the basics of good patient care and the skills needed to deliver appropriate care to the victim of an accident or sudden illness until more highly trained emergency personnel arrive.
-Upon successful completion of the course, certificates will be awarded for the First Responder and CPR for the Professional
+This first responder course teaches the basics of good patient care and the skills needed to deliver appropriate care to the victim of an accident or a sudden illness until more highly trained emergency personnel arrive.
+Upon successful completion of the course, certificates are awarded for the First Responder and CPR for the Professional Rescuer.

-Rescuer.
 This course is a prerequisite for the Emergency Medical Technician Program.
-(CSU)
+May be taken four times for credit.
+(CSU/UC)